 - Strain the leaves and drink them up.

-Besides the whole plant, its seeds, called Coriander, are also widely used as spices worldwide.
+Besides the whole plant, the seeds, called Coriander, are also widely used as spices worldwide.

 Where to buy Cilantro Plant?